|

 If you are out in public stop what you are doing and follow along with everyone else.
 In some places, this means everyone stands still and at attention.

+Sometimes drivers even get out of their cars and stop.
 So if you’re in a taxi and he stops with everyone else, don’t be alarmed.
 Take your cues from the Turks around you.

 Businesses are open as usual as this isn’t a national holiday, just a moment of remembrance.